Upper-level Courses for Sophomores, Juniors and Seniors

 Spring 2025.
 4 credits.
 Student option grading.

-Prerequisite: MATH 2210-MATH 2220, MATH 2230-MATH 2240, MATH 1920-MATH 2940, or equivalent.
+Prerequisite: a semester of linear algebra (MATH 2210, MATH 2230, MATH 2310, or MATH 2940) and a semester of multivariable calculus (MATH 2220, MATH 2240, or MATH 1920), or equivalent.
 Students will be expected to be comfortable writing proofs.
 More experience with proofs may be gained by first taking a 3000-level MATH course.
-MATH 4530 is not a prerequisite.

 Differential geometry involves using calculus to study geometric concepts such as curvature and geodesics.
 This introductory course focuses on the differential geometry of curves and surfaces.
 It may also touch upon the higher-dimensional generalizations, Riemannian manifolds, which underlie the study of general relativity.